calebpitan/contextmenu/docs/API.md

 ```

 **timeout**
-This is the amount of time it takes im milliseconds to open a menu on long press on a mobile or touch device.
+This is the amount of time it takes in milliseconds to open a menu on long press on a mobile or touch device.

 **position**
 This defines the position of the menu.
 Have a peek at [position.md](position.md) to understand the positioning system.